74hc595/Arduino-Sys80/README.md

-# Test Utilities for Gottlieb System 80/80A CPU Boards
+# Test Utilities for Gottlieb System 80/80A/80B CPU Boards

 These sketches allow an [Arduino Mega 2560](https://store.arduino.cc/usa/mega-2560-r3) to be connected to the CPU board for Gottlieb System 80 pinball machines to diagnose boot issues.

-These have been tested with an Ice Fever (System 80A) machine.
+These have been tested with an Ice Fever (System 80A) and an Arena (System 80B).
 Your mileage may vary with others.

 ## gottlieb\_sys80\_test.ino